ThisWeekGhana.com becomes the D-O-T

 The occurrences at the same time of two similar political crises, in Niger and Honduras, must prompt one to ask the US to state clearly her standards for support of democracy in the Third World.

-In Niger, the US has condemned President Tandja for using crude steps to rid himself of parliament and the courts in order to extend his stay in office whereas in Honduras it has condemned parliament and the courts for using the constitution and the army to stop President Zaleya’s illegal attempt to extend his term in office.
+In Niger, the US has condemned President Tandja for using crude steps to rid himself of Niger’s parliament and the courts to extend his stay in office.

-The courts and the parliament declared the Army chief’s dismissal illegal.
 Yet, Zaleya pursued his goal.
 Shortly before the polls were to take place the Armed Forces removed Zelaya from power.
 The next in the presidential line of succession, the President of Parliament, was sworn in as President with approval of the National Congress and courts.

 He went on to explain the term " Continuismo – the tendency of heads of state to extend their rule indefinitely – has been the lifeblood of Latin America's authoritarian tradition.
 The Constitution's provision of instant sanction might sound draconian, but every Latin American democrat knows how much of a threat to our fragile democracies continuismo presents."